tp7309/TTPassGen/README.md

 ```
 pip install ttpassgen
 ```
+if you are using the windows operating system, you could just use the [release version](https://github.com/tp7309/TTPassGen/releases)

 # Requirements
 Python 2 (version 2.7 or later), or Python 3 (version 3.2 or later).

 # Quick Start
-> Switch to the project's `src` directory if you downloaded the source code.
+> Switch to the project's `ttpassgen` directory if you downloaded the source code.

 Example: Generate word list output to file, the word format is prefix three digits, range 123, appear 2 to 3 times, followed by letter a or b.
 ```